Skip to main content

 PowerUserTip: to access a Vali from a different project in a formula or analysis, just type: $Valiname and click on From other projects.

-(6) Detail your Design and Reuse Components
+(5) Detail your Design and Reuse Components

 Once you have a basic design in place, you can create a more detailed model of your product.
 If there are components that need to be duplicated, you can utilize the "connected copies" feature.
 This ensures that they remain synchronized: if you make changes to one connected component, all others will be automatically updated as well.

-In our example, we have three rotor blades and all of them
+In our example, we have three rotor blades and all of them are the same.

-Create three connected rotor blades
+Create three connected rotor blades.

 • Right-click on the Propeller component and click + Add Component to create a sub-component named Blade1.